Frequently Asked Questions for families

 Please click here for registration information and forms.

 My child has special needs.
-Can he/she still come to camp?
+Can they still come to camp?

 We welcome all types of children to camp!
 Most campers can be successfully included in camp activities, but it is important that you communicate with us about your child’s needs.
 Our counselors have experience working with children with special needs such as autism, cerebral palsy, and developmental delays.
 Manidokan has a registered nurse on site to take care of medical needs.
 In a few cases, the physical layout of the camp may be too demanding, or a child may not be ready to spend a full week away from home.
 If you have a child with special needs, please contact deafcampsinc@gmail.com so that we can discuss your child and make sure he or she can be successful during camp.

 My child is deaf/hard of hearing but not fluent in ASL.
-Can he/she still attend camp?
+Can they still attend camp?

 How will sign language lessons be conducted in the ASL Camp?

 Research shows that language learning happens best in an immersion environment.
-While ASL Camp occasionally features formal lessons, the majority of learning takes place though informal, hands-on lessons (for example, learning the signs for the items on the table during a silent meal) and through interactions with counselors and peers.
-Older ASL Campers will share lodging and all activities with Deaf campers, giving them a true immersion experience.
+Starting in 2022, Deaf Campers and ASL Campers are now integrated at all age levels, giving all campers opportunities to learn and celebrate ASL throughout their daily activities.
+There may be occasional lessons, but the majority of learning takes place though informal, hands-on experiences (for example, playing ASL games or learning the signs for the items on the table during a silent meal) and through natural interactions with counselors and peers.

-Will my child fit in at camp if s/he
+Will my child fit in at camp if they

 My child has a cochlear implant (CI).
-Will he/she have a place to recharge the batteries?
+Will they have a place to recharge the batteries?

 Yes.
-Most of our facilities have electricity.
-The Older Deaf/ASL Camp and the Middle ASL Camp will be staying in the shelters, which have no electricity.
-Campers who need to recharge batteries will be able to use one of the lodges or the nurse’s office.
-For children who have trouble keeping track of their belongings, disposable batteries may be a better choice during the week of camp.
+Campers who need to recharge batteries will be able to do so in their bedroom or cabin.
+For children who have a lot of trouble keeping track of their belongings, disposable batteries may be a better choice during the week of camp.

 I want to volunteer as a counselor.
 Will I get a discount on my child’s registration?

 Yes!
-If you volunteer as a counselor for the week of camp, you will receive a 25% discount off one child’s registration for one week of camp.
+If you volunteer as a counselor for the week of camp, you will receive a 25% discount off of the registration for any child in your household.
 You may apply this discount to any one week of camp in the same summer at Manidokan.
-This discount only applies to your own child’s registration, which means you cannot get a discount for your sibling, niece/nephew, or friend’s child.
-(This is the campsite’s policy, not Deaf Camps, Inc.’s.)
+(This is the policy from Retreat and Camping Ministries, not Deaf Camps, Inc.)

 Can my family receive a discount for registering multiple children?

 Unfortunately, there is no discount for multiple registrations.
-(This is the campsite’s policy, not Deaf Camps, Inc.’s.)
-However, if you are registering multiple children and facing financial difficulty, please apply for a scholarship from Deaf Camps, Inc.
+(This is the policy from Retreat and Camping Ministries, not Deaf Camps, Inc.) However, if you are registering multiple children and facing financial difficulty, please apply for a scholarship from Deaf Camps, Inc.

 Can my child get a scholarship to help with the cost of camp?